-A private fostering arrangement occurs when someone other than a parent or close relative cares for a student for a period of 28 days or more, with the agreement of the student's parents.
-It applies to students under the age of 16, or under the age of 18 if the student is disabled.
-Students who are looked after by the local authority or who are placed in a residential school, Children's home or hospital are not considered to be privately fostered.
-Most privately fostered students remain safe and well, but safeguarding concerns have been raised in some cases where so called "sofa surfing" has been evident.
-It is important that schools are alert to possible safeguarding issues, including the possibility that a student has been trafficked into the country.
+A private fostering arrangement occurs when someone other than a parent or close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
+It applies to children under the age of 16, or under the age of 18 if the child is disabled, this extends to children who are within homestay arrangements.
+Children who are looked after by the local authority or who are placed in a residential school, Children's home or hospital are not considered to be privately fostered.
+Most privately fostered children remain safe and well, but safeguarding concerns have been raised in some cases where so called "sofa surfing" has been evident.
+It is important that schools are alert to possible safeguarding issues, including the possibility that a child has been trafficked into the country.
+The Academy also recognise that children whether through family difficulties or through their own choice could be at risk of becoming homeless.
+Madeley Academy recognises that we will refer and consult with relevant agencies to support any families/child or children in this situation.